 NBS Grand Rounds: Routine Screening for Critical Congenital Heart Disease (CCHD) in Healthy Newborns

-This presentation by Dr. Elena Ocampo will discuss the rationale for screening for Critical Congenital Heart Disease (CCHD) in newborns.
-Dr. Ocampo will identify and discuss supporting evidence for the use of pulse oximetry in the newborn nursery to detect (CCHD).
+This presentation by Dr. Elena Ocampo (November 2013) discussed the rationale for screening for Critical Congenital Heart Disease (CCHD) in newborns.
+Dr. Ocampo identified and discussed supporting evidence for the use of pulse oximetry in the newborn nursery to detect (CCHD).

 Dr. Ocampo is a member of the Cardiovascular Intensive Care Section of Pediatric Cardiology.
 She heads a multidisciplinary group that developed and implemented a feeding protocol in pre and post-operative neonates with congenital heart disease.
 She is also a part of the Single Ventricle Team and Home Monitoring program for neonates with single ventricles and shunt dependent lesions which aims to improve inter-stage survival, decrease morbidity and improve neurodevelopmental outcomes in these high-risk patients.
 Dr. Ocampo's research interests include investigation of outcomes of single ventricle congenital heart disease and evaluation of feeding abnormalities in neonates after cardiac surgery.